Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 Gore quoted James Hansen, head of the NASA Goddard Institute to illustrate the severity of the situation “the amount of extra heat being trapped in our atmosphere is like exploding 400,000 Hiroshima atomic bombs per day 365 days per year, that is insane”.

 He continued by explaining how the weather patterns are also being severely disrupted by global warming.
 “We will have more floods, stronger hurricanes, and more intense droughts in the upcoming years.
 Communities all around the world are experiencing one in a hundred, one in a thousand events every two or three years.
 Extreme weather will become the new normal.”
-Gore said.

 The audience broke into laughter when Gore mentioned that “When Inconvenient truth came out I repeatedly heard from my detractors that I was exaggerating when I talked about water flooding the World Trade Center memorial site.
 After Sandy, I don’t get that anymore”.